Sb-CCL/fullstack-javascript-foundation/Week-5-DOM-Manipulation/notes/README.md

 **Week 5 - DOM Manipulation**

-This week are learning about DOM Manipulation using JavaScript to make changes to the webpage.
+This week we are learning about DOM Manipulation using JavaScript.
+Dom manipulation allows us to find and make changes to elements on the page.

 ## 2. Week Log Notes 📝